How to teach children about gender equality

 - Parents and teachers should "poke holes" in gender stereotypes, expert says

-(CNN)Ask a group of New Jersey fifth and sixth graders about the differences between girls and boys, and at first it gets a tad uncomfortable.
+(CNN)Ask a group of New Jersey fifth- and sixth-graders about the differences between girls and boys, and at first it gets a tad uncomfortable.

 "That would be kind of awkward," said Tyler Schlegel, who is in his last year at Lincoln Elementary School in Caldwell, New Jersey.

-Once I clarified that I wasn't interested in the physical contrasts, but wanted to know if he and his classmates thought there were other differences between boys and girls, he relaxed quite a bit.
+Once I clarified that I wasn't interested in the physical contrasts but wanted to know whether he and his classmates thought there were other differences between boys and girls, he relaxed quite a bit.

 "Oh, that makes more sense," he said.